ahicks92/collision_tutorial/README.md

 Where `n` is nonstationary and `s` is stationary, then by the time we get to the first stationary box, we've checked all the `n` against all the `s` as well as all the other `n`.
 We can thus stop at the first stationary box and abort the algorithm early.

-To get the list in this order you simply do a sort `partiton.sort(key=lambda o: o.stationary)` since `true : false` in Python.
-This puts all the stationary ones at thew right end and lets the above trick function.
+To get the list in this order you simply do a sort `partition.sort(key=lambda o: o.stationary)` since `true : false` in Python.
+This puts all the stationary ones at the right end and lets the above trick function.

 This actually means that we can consider all stationary boxes free in the grand scheme of things.
 This leads to the second-to-last tweak to this algorithm: we can raise the partition size so that the average number of nonstationary boxes